-The Traxxas Link Model Memory feature can store up to thirty models (receivers) in its memory.
-If you bind a thirty-first receiver, Traxxas Link Model Memory will delete the "oldest" receiver from its memory (in other words, the model you used the longest time ago will be deleted).
+The Traxxas Link feature can store up to twenty models (receivers) in its memory.
+If you bind a twenty-first receiver, Traxxas Link will delete the "oldest" receiver from its memory (in other words, the model you used the longest time ago will be deleted).
 Activating Model Lock will lock the receiver in memory so it cannot be deleted.

-You may also bind multiple TQi transmitters to the same model, making it possible to pick up any transmitter and any previously bound model in your collection and simply turn them on and drive.
-With Traxxas Link Model Memory, there is no need to remember which transmitter goes with which model, and there is never a need to have to select any model from a list of model memory entries.
+You may also bind multiple Traxxas Link transmitters to the same model making it possible to pick up any transmitter and any previously bound model in your collection and simply turn them on and drive.
+With Traxxas Link, there is no need remember which transmitter goes with which model and there is never a need to have to select any model from a list of model memory entries.
 The transmitter and receiver do it all for you automatically.